powerflo/files_autorename/README.md

 ### User-Wide Rules: `.rename.user.conf`

-For more advanced use cases, place a `.rename.user.conf` file at the root of a user's Nextcloud folder to define rules that apply across folders.
+For more advanced use cases, place a `.rename.user.conf` file at the root of a user's Nextcloud folder to define rules that apply to **files owned by the user**.
 These rules:

-- Match the **full file path** relative to the Nextcloud folder.
+- Match the **relative file path** inside the user's folder.
 - Define the **new file path**, allowing files to be moved anywhere within the user's scope.
 - Are used only if no `.rename.conf` exists in the file's folder.
 - Do not apply to external storage or group folders (use `.rename.conf` for those).